zahur76/MilestoneProject1/README.md

 ## **CREDITS**

 ### *Content*
-* The Mauritius history page description was taken from wikipedia.
+* The Mauritius history page description was taken from [wikipedia](https://en.wikipedia.org/wiki/Mauritius)
 * The video used was from the official government youtube channel.

 ### *Media*
 *	Photos were obtained from unsplash.com
 *   logo design "Visit Mauritius" was obtained from textgiraffe.com
 ### *Acknowledgements*
+* W3schools.com for reusing existing code referenced in css.
+* geeksforgeeks.org for reusing existing code referenced in css.
-*	I received inspiration for this project from Shabana Meerun
+* I received inspiration for this project from Shbana Meerun